Introduction: The beginner’s guide to Zendesk eDiscovery

 Zendesk eDiscovery strategy

-Whether you’re just starting out with Zendesk eDiscovery, or have already taken some kind of initiative, we believe each of these steps is crucial to building a successful Zendesk eDiscovery strategy.
+Whether you’re just starting out with Zendesk eDiscovery or have already taken some kind of initiative, each of these steps is crucial to building a successful eDiscovery strategy for Zendesk.
 We understand that no organization or legal team is the same, so we made this an adaptive guide.

 Step 1: Understand your needs